What is in this leaflet

 Your doctor will tell you how much you need to take each day.

-Your doctor may adjust your dose.
-This may depend on your condition, for example if you have a kidney problem, or are taking medication to treat gout.
+Your doctor may also adjust your dose depending on your condition, for example if you have a kidney problem, or are taking medication to treat gout.

 How to take it